uvindu827/crop_yield_predictor/README.md

 📈 Business Problem & Project Goal
 💡 Business Problem

-For farmers deciding to plant a specific crop (e.g., Wheat or Soybean), there’s significant uncertainty about the expected yield.
+For farmers deciding to plant a specific crop (e.g., Paddy or Soybean), there’s significant uncertainty about the expected yield.
 Decisions about resource allocation — such as fertilizer, pesticide, and labor investments — are often made without accurate information about the potential outcome.

 This uncertainty can lead to: